SebastianKurp/WTFIB-API/README.md

 - AirTable as the DB

 ## About
-This is a graphQL api that uses airtable as the database for my [WTFIB project](https://github.com/SebastianKurp/WTFIB) It works by parsing the REST api that airtable provides users and converts the schema to be used with graphQL.
+This is a graphQL api that uses airtable as the database for my [WIB project](https://github.com/SebastianKurp/WTFIB) It works by parsing the REST api that airtable provides users and converts the schema to be used with graphQL.
 I choose airtable as the DB, since I wanted something that I could easily manage and update with little to no code.
 Airtable is simple like google sheets but allows for a lot of customablitly and data types normally not supported by google sheets.